-A researcher in the history department from the University of Sheffield has spoken about Brexit and emotion at the Millennium Gallery’s newest installment, Protest Lab.
+A researcher for the History department from the University of Sheffield has spoken about Brexit at the Millennium Gallery’s newest instalment; Protest Lab.

-The two-year project is an interactive and experimental social space at the city centre gallery that aims to allow people to challenge and talk about current issues surrounding activism.
+The two-year project is an interactive and experimental social space at the City Centre Gallery that aims to allow and encourage people to challenge and talk about current issues surrounding activism.

 Curated by Louisa Briggs, Protest Lab is helping to shape Millennium’s upcoming Sheffield: Protest and Activism programme, supported by the Esmée Fairbairn Collection Fund.

 Researcher Sarah Kenny will be giving a talk on Community Activism and Youth Culture on Tuesday from 1-1.45 pm.

 The exhibition ends on 21 May.
 Find out more here: